microsoft/cppwinrt/README.md

 C++/WinRT is part of the [xlang](https://github.com/microsoft/xlang) family of projects that help developers create APIs that can run on multiple platforms and be used with a variety of languages.

+# Building C++/WinRT

+Don't build C++/WinRT yourself - just download the latest version here: https://aka.ms/cppwinrt/nuget

+If you really want to build it yourself, the simplest way to do so is to run the `build_test_all.cmd` script in the root directory.
+Developers needing to work on the C++/WinRT compiler itself should go through the following steps to arrive at an efficient inner loop:

+* Open a dev command prompt pointing at the root of the repo.
+* Open the `cppwinrt.sln` solution.
+* Build the x64 Release configuration of the `cppwinrt` project only.
+Don’t attempt to build anything just yet.
+* Run `build_projection.cmd` in the dev command prompt.
+* Switch to the x64 Debug configuration in Visual Studio and build all projects as needed.

 # Contributing